Supercaly/homeserver/notify/README.md

 # Notify

-This service listens to HTTP POST requests with a message that needs to be sent to various notification systems, like:
+This stack listens for critical and error messages from other containers and sends immediate notifications via

-- SMTP
+- SMTP (Gmail)
 - Telegram

-To do so this image uses Apprise.
+The stack sends notifications using [Apprise](https://github.com/caronc/apprise).

 ## Format of the request

-To send a notification a service needs to perform a `POST` request to the `/` route of the server passing the following `json` data:
+To send a notification a service located in a different container needs to perform a `POST` request to the `/` route of the server passing the following `json` data:

 ```json
 {